anhvietnguyennva/go-error/README.md

-# KyberSwap Error Lib
+# GO Error Lib

 ## Overview
-This is the library that defines errors and error handlers for KyberSwap
+This is the library that defines errors and error handlers for Golang API application

 ## Add this lib to your project
 - Step 1:
 ```
-$ export GOPRIVATE=github.com/KyberNetwork/kyberswap-error
+$ export GOPRIVATE=github.com/anhvietnguyennva/go-error
 ```
 - Step 2: Add file `tools/tools.go` with content:
 ```
 package tools

 import (
-	_ "github.com/KyberNetwork/kyberswap-error/tools"
+	_ "github.com/anhvietnguyennva/go-error/tools"
 )
 ```
 - Step 3: